alexnm/house-moldovan-blog/src/posts/spotlights/5-european-cities.md

 The old town, situated on the Grande Île should be your starting point.
 It is almost entirely pedestrian and is incredibly unique for a French city, due to its history of strong German influence.
 Architecturally speaking, the old town can easily be mistaken with a city from Southern Germany.

 Strasbourg is famous for Cathedral of Our Lady, easily recognizable for its unfinished second spire.
-It is one of the fines examples of gothic catherdrals in the world.
+It is one of the finest examples of gothic catherdrals in the world.
 The first sight of the cathedral as you take a sudden turn on one of the narrow cobbled steets in the old town is breath-taking.
 If you are like us, you will spend hours trying to get that perfect shot of its impressive facade.

 <figure>
   <img src="/img/france/strasbourg-cathedral-detail.jpg" alt="">